PolicyBrief

 IN COMMITTEE

-Allows Congress to use budget estimates from private accounting firms instead of the Congressional Budget Office for budget enforcement.
+This bill allows Congressional committees to substitute budget estimates from top private accounting firms for those normally provided by the Congressional Budget Office (CBO).

 Claudia Tenney